 The Unitarian movement today does not draw upon a single theology.
 To speak of a singular ‘Unitarian theology’ is not to speak of a contemporary discipline, but the historical 18th and 19th century tenets of belief as espoused by people such as Channing, Priestly, and Martineau.
 These individuals held positions such as anti-trinitarianism, a rejection of the doctrine of original sin, and a rejection of the divinity of Christ.
-This somewhat confusing turn of historical events means that today there are many who would claim the Unitarian label, whilst not holding to ‘Unitarian theology’.
+This somewhat confusing turn of historical events means that if we fast forward to today there are many who would claim the Unitarian label, whilst not holding to any ‘Unitarian theology’.
 As such, today one could be a Trinitarian Unitarian, or an Atheist Unitarian, or a Buddhist Unitarian.
 In saying that however, most would probably just askew the need to classify themselves altogether, recognising that no one narrative or religious perspective can encompass the breath of our human experience.
 As Walt Whitman put it, "Do I contradict myself?
 Very well, then I contradict myself, I am large, I contain multitudes."

 The Unitarian Movement

 While one cannot speak in general terms of a contemporary Unitarian theology, there is a shared Unitarian tone which can be characterised as open-mindedness, valuing rational enquiry, and not accepting beliefs based merely upon authority.
 Rather, we hold up the ideal of individual exploration, each seeking meaning for themselves, and being accepted, held, and welcomed within community as they do so.
-We have a progressive heritage, and stood against many historical and contemporary social ills, slavery, acute social deprivation, racial inequality, gender inequality, discrimination against LGBTQ people, environmental degradation, and so on...
+We have a progressive heritage, and stood against many historical and contemporary social ills, slavery, acute social deprivation, racial inequality, gender inequality, discrimination against LGBT people, environmental degradation, and so on...

 The Gathered Church